Base Stats: 90 HP / 92 Atk / 75 Def / 92 SpA / 85 SpD / 60 Spe

 Ability: Serene Grace

 Thanks to its large HP and balanced defensive stats, which are some of the most impressive in standard play, as well as its excellent defensive typing, Jirachi easily presents an insurmountable roadblock to thwart many an impending sweep.
-Jirachi is far from a passive sponge, however: its wide movepool allows it to be an extremely dynamic Pokemon.
+Jirachi is far from a passive sponge, however.
+Its wide movepool allows it to be an extremely dynamic Pokemon.
 Jirachi is often seen spreading paralysis using either Thunder Wave or Body Slam, the latter of which has a 60% chance of paralysis thanks to Serene Grace.
 As a Normal-type attack, this gives Jirachi a niche ability to paralyze Ground-types.
-Jirachi is also an excellent team supporter with dual screens, Trick Room, or even Gravity, as it has U-turn to conserve momentum after setting up.
-Its Steel typing and immense special bulk further lets it check Dragon types, particularly Latios, sponging even Choice Specs Draco Meteors with ease.
+Jirachi is also an excellent team supporter with dual screens, as it has U-turn to conserve momentum after setting up.
+Its Steel typing and immense special bulk further let it check Dragon-types, particularly Latios, sponging even Choice Specs Draco Meteors with ease.
 However, the main draw of defensive Jirachi is Wish.
 A multitude of resistances, great bulk, and the ability to outspeed a variety of threats even without investment lets Jirachi replenish its own health or that of a teammate reliably throughout the match.
 This variant of Jirachi often maximizes investment on its already large base HP stat to further enhance its capabilities, as with the BW Wish mechanics, Jirachi's 202 HP Wishes can often revitalize a teammate worn down by hazards, Life Orb recoil, or an untimely misprediction.
 Jirachi's ability to render damage to the rest of its team null and void is what makes it such a defensive threat: be sure to pack powerful Fire- or Ground-type attacks to deal with the star, as it is notoriously difficult to 2HKO otherwise.